kragen/derctuo/markdown/machine-teeth.md

-arc through a mixture of clay and coke in an iron crucible, insulated by the granular materials themselves, in 1890; but Despretz probably made it without knowing in 1849 by joule-heating of a carbon rod embedded in silica sand, which is essentially the "Acheson process" used today; sawdust and salt are former additives now little used.
+arc through a mixture of clay and coke in an iron crucible, insulated by the granular materials themselves, in 1890; but Despretz probably made it without knowing in 1849 by joule-heating of a carbon rod embedded in silica sand, which is essentially the “Acheson process” used today; sawdust and salt are former additives now little used.
 (This is also the first process for making synthetic graphite, by heating the carborundum until the silicon sublimes at 4150°.
-XXX wouldn't graphite sublime too?
-Shouldn't that be 2830°?)
+XXX wouldn’t graphite sublime too?
+Shouldn’t that be 2830°?)

 Sapphire is normally refined as an intermediate step in the production of aluminum, for example by the Bayer process: low-silica bauxite is